planetsizecpu/bmenu/README.md

 any number of line pairs with:

 A first line with a option number plus a comma plus the option title.
-A second line with a *ix command line or the "menu" word followed with a menu file-name (.m extension not needed)
+A second line with a Unix command line or the "menu" word followed with a menu file-name (.m extension not needed)

 No white lines are allowed or will fail.